AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/discover-insights.md

 There are two ways to view service instance details, the first is from the dashboard and the second from within the service instance.

 To view details from within the dashboard, click on a service instance container avoiding the hyperlink that is attached to the name.
 This opens a right rail that provides additional details such as the description, scoring frequency, the prediction goal, and eligible population.
-Additionally, you can choose to edit and delete the instance by clicking **Edit** or **Delete**.
+Additionally, you can choose to edit and delete the instance by clicking **[!UICONTROL Edit]** or **[!UICONTROL Delete]**.

 ![right rail](../images/insights/success-run.png)